Frequently Asked Questions

 Rookie (7-8): The ball is either pitched by a pitching machine or a coach.
 Swinging strikes are called, but no balls.
 Player has 5 pitches to get a hit.
 If they foul the 5th, and 6th pitch, they are giving a final 7th pitch.
 If they fail to put the ball in play they are out.
 The fielders play regular outs.
 There is no stealing, and no leading off.
 Play stops when the ball is thrown back to the pitcher.
 They play regular positions, except there is an additional pitcher (one on either side of the mound).

 Minors:(9-10) Played on a 60 foot field with a 46 foot pitching distance.
 The kids pitch to the other team like in real baseball.
-There are restrictions on the pitchers as to how many innings they can pitch in a day/week with rest periods, in order to protect young arms.
+There are restrictions on the pitchers as to how many pitches they can pitch in a day/week with rest periods, in order to protect young arms.
 You can steal, but only after the ball crosses the plate.
 There is no leading off.
 Otherwise is pretty much regular baseball rules.

 Majors(11-12) Played on a 70 foot field with 50 foot pitch distance.
-There are restrictions on the pitchers as to how many innings they can pitch in a day/week with rest periods, in order to protect young arms.
+There are restrictions on the pitchers as to how many pitches they can pitch in a day/week with rest periods, in order to protect young arms.
 You can lead off and steal at will.
 Otherwise normal baseball rules.

 Seniors (13-15) Played on a full size 90 foot field with 60 foot pitch distance.
-There are restrictions on the pitchers as to how many innings they can pitch in a day/week with rest periods, in order to protect young arms.
+There are restrictions on the pitchers as to how many pitches they can pitch in a day/week with rest periods, in order to protect young arms.
 Played with normal baseball rules.

 Q-How often will my team practice and how long will they last?